Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Evaluation

 In terms of \rsm\ we observe similar results, see Figure~\ref{fig: rsm improvement}.
-Without drift the three approaches perform close to the baseline (\rsm\ of 0.002 for the pre-defined classifier with ML2ASR, 0.002 for the pre-defined classifier with LSA (no operator feedback), and 0.000 for the pre-defined classifier with LSA with operator feedback).
-On the other hand, with drift of adaptation spaces, the \rsm\ for the pre-defined classifier with ML2ASR, and the pre-defined classifier with LSA (no operator feedback) increase dramatically (0.55 and 0.54 respectively).
-On the contrary, the pre-defined classifier with LSA with operator feedback remains performing well with an \rsm\ of 0.06.
+Without drift the three approaches perform close to the baseline (\rsm\ of 0.002 for the pre-defined classifier with ML2ASR, 0.002 for the pre-defined classifier with LSA (no operator feedback), and 0.000 for the pre-defined classifier with LSA with operator feedback.
+On the other hand, with a drift of adaptation spaces, the \rsm\ for the pre-defined classifier with ML2ASR, and the pre-defined classifier with LSA (no operator feedback) increase dramatically (to 0.55 and 0.54 respectively). \re{On the contrary, the predictions of the pre-defined classifier with LSA with operator remain accurate with an \rsm\ of 0.06.}

-\paragraph{Conclusion.} In answer to EQ1, we can conclude that an evolving classifier with LSA with operator feedback is particularly effective in dealing with drift of adaptation spaces, with a performance close to an ideal classifier with perfect classification.
+\paragraph{Conclusion.} In answer to EQ1, we can conclude that an evolving classifier with LSA with operator feedback is particularly effective in dealing with a drift of adaptation spaces, with a performance close to an ideal classifier with a perfect classification.